JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– – registered user is on desktop, logged in and on the Shopping bag page.
+    *   Registered user is on desktop, logged in and on the Shopping bag page.
 Items are in the shopping bag.
 *   Steps:
 1. Click on the + or - symbols to alter the quantity of selected product \
 – – This can also be achieved by typing a new number in the text box
 2. Click the update button \
 Expectation:
 *   Receive a confirmation message that the shopping bag has been updated
 *   Product quantity and subtotal change to reflect the update